 If you are not able to attend the IME appointment at the time that has been scheduled, you should look into getting it rescheduled sooner rather than later.
 Many doctors who perform IMEs attempt to assess cancellation charges if you do not cancel the appointment with a sufficient amount of notice.
 These cancellation charges can be significant, and the insurance company may attempt to make you pay them.

 There are many specialized rules that apply to IMEs when the insurance company schedules them.
-If you would like more information about IMEs, this article that describes them in more detail.
+If you would like more information about IMEs, this article describes them in more detail.